LeoDeSilva/LMC/README.md

 (alternatively run with `cargo run <args>`)

 ```
-=> each instruction is 3 bytes (1 byte opcode, and 2 bytes operannd)
+=> each instruction is 3 bytes (1 byte opcode, and 2 bytes operand)

 opcode   operand
 xxxxxxxx yyyyyyyyyyyyyyyy